guyinacube/powerapps-docs-pr/articles/guided-learning/learning-common-data-service-overview.md

 ![What is the Common Data Service](./media/learning-common-data-service-overview/what-is-cds.png)

 - The Common Data Service is the focal point for all your data.
 We do the underlying work to pull all your data together in one place.
 - It’s a great place to build and manage apps.
-We provide you with a set of tools appropriate for a novice developer all the way to a pro developers.
+We provide you with a set of tools appropriate for novice developers all the way up to pro developers.
 - Best of all, it just works.
 Building on the Common Data Service, your apps automatically work with the rest of Microsoft’s apps and services.

-In the next video, we'll build an app using data from the Common Data Service.